Connected Lines Helping Creative People

 Maple Veneer

-Golden to red-brown American hardwood, used in thinly sliced sheets.
+Golden to red-brown American hardwood with a wide range of figures, used in thinly sliced sheets.

 Associated with the following furniture styles: